 Assessment + Grading

-Students in the Dance, Music and One-Week Intensives programs will not receive grades, but will be assessed by their instructors.
-Students enrolled in Art, Media + Design, Creative Writing and Theater will receive a letter grade and three credits upon successful completion of the program.
+Students in the Music: Instrumental + Voice, Music Business, Entrepreneurship + Technology and One-Week Intensives programs will not receive grades, but will be assessed by their instructors.
+Students enrolled in Art, Media + Design, Creative Writing, Dance, ESL Art/Music, STAR and Theater will receive a letter grade and three credits upon successful completion of the program.
 Assessments and grades are mailed home in September.
 All students who complete the program also receive a certificate of completion.

 Student Code of Conduct

 Pre-College Programs works to provide a safe and healthy environment for learning and artistic growth.
 As this is a college-level program, students are expected to behave accordingly, which demands regular class attendance , respect of personal and University property as well as the rights of students, faculty, and staff.
 All students are expected to follow the Student Code of Conduct regardless of whether they are on-campus or not during the time of the infraction.
 The Student Code of Conduct also applies to violations of local, state, and/or federal laws.
 Prior to arrival on campus, students and parents are required to read and confirm acknowledgement of the Student Code of Conduct.

 All students and parents attend a mandatory orientation during check-in where policies and procedures will be discussed and reviewed in detail.
 Violation of the Student Code of Conduct will be addressed by the Office of Student Affairs and Dean of Students and could, based on the nature of the infraction, include automatic dismissal from the program.